 Dysfunction of one nerve group, such as the distal median nerve, is called a mononeuropathy.
-Mononeuropathy means there is a local cause of the nerve damage, although occasionally body-wide (systemic) disorders may cause isolated nerve damage.
+Mononeuropathy means there is a local cause of the nerve damage.
+Sometimes, bodywide (systemic) disorders can cause isolated nerve damage.

-Distal median nerve dysfunction occurs when the nerve is inflamed, trapped, or injured by trauma.
-The most common reason is trapping (entrapment), which puts pressure on the nerve where it passes through a narrow area.
-Wrist fractures may injure the median nerve directly or may increase the risk for trapping a nerve later on.
+This condition occurs when the nerve is inflamed, trapped, or injured by trauma.
+The most common reason is trapping (entrapment).
+Trapping puts pressure on the nerve where it passes through a narrow area.
+Wrist fractures may injure the median nerve directly.
+Or, it may increase the risk for trapping the nerve later on.

-- Pain in the wrist or hand that may be severe and wake you up at night, and that may be felt in other areas, for example in the upper arm (this is called referred pain)
+- Pain in the wrist or hand that may be severe and wake you up at night, and that may be felt in other areas, such as the upper arm (this is called referred pain)

 - Weakness of the hand that causes you to drop things or have difficulty grasping objects or buttoning a shirt

 Exams and Tests

-Treatment is aimed at correcting the underlying cause.
+Treatment is aimed at the underlying cause.

 If the median nerve is affected by carpal tunnel syndrome, a wrist splint can reduce further injury to the nerve and help relieve symptoms.
 Wearing the splint at night rests the area and decreases inflammation.
 An injection into the wrist may help with symptoms, but it won't fix the underlying problem.
 Surgery may be needed if a splint or medicines don't help.